Current employer: Self-employed

 The interesting thing about the University of Plymouth is that it has no pretension and invites students to explore their subject without judgement, just guidance.
 I would recommend taking a course at Plymouth to anyone who wants to be creative with their interests and is open to new ways of thinking and learning.

 Is there anything else which you would like to share with our current students?

 The University of Plymouth provides so many opportunities outside of the courses available, from language clubs to sport clubs, from financial awards to help you with outlandish projects to financial aid for those struggling; so make the most of your time there, because no help or opportunities will be so freely given once you graduate.

 Inspired by this story?

 For more information about studying BA (Hons) English please visit our BA (Hons) English and Creative Writing page.
-For more information about our range of courses within the School of Humanities and Performing Art, please visit the school page.
+For more information about our range of courses within the School of Society and Culture, please visit the school page.

 Want to find similar alumni?